amclark42/so-youre-planning-to-vote-2020/sources-and-resources.md

 * [ACLU](https://www.aclu.org/voter/nationwide/).
 No listed date.
 * [Brennan Center for Justice](https://www.brennancenter.org/our-work/court-cases/voting-rights-litigation-2020).
 2020-07-28.
 Updated 2020-10-14.
 * [Democracy Docket](https://www.democracydocket.com/case_type/active-cases)
+* [“Here’s a rundown of mail-in ballot cases that have been settled in US courts”](https://www.bostonglobe.com/2020/10/29/metro/heres-rundown-mail-in-ballot-cases-that-have-been-settled-us-courts) from the _Boston Globe_.
+2020-10-29.

 ## How to work for an equitable election